Want to travel the world by teaching English? You don’t need any teaching experience at all to volunteer with ILP.

 Each group of ILP volunteers goes to their country with a head teacher; someone who has taught with ILP before.
-While they don’t teach classes, head teachers are there to help you figure out how to make friends with your students, help you plan your lessons out and lots of other behind the scenes stuff to make your semester abroad great.
+While they don’t teach classes, head teachers are there to help you figure out how to best manage your classroom, help you plan your lessons out and lots of other behind the scenes stuff to make your semester abroad great.

 Don't worry, you won't be alone, that's for sure.

 We know you won’t be perfect your first few lessons.
 In fact, it usually takes about a month to feel really confident teaching classes.
-Once you get the hang of it, most volunteers find that planning and teaching their lessons comes more easily than they originally anticpated.
-Once you have had some practice, you’ll be able to have as much fun as the students do in your classroom.
+Once you get the hang of it, most volunteers find that planning and teaching their lessons comes more easily than they originally anticipated.